Olwin1/floating-point-generator/README.md

 This took me embarassingly long to make...

-Please use in **Python 3.10+** as it does use switch-case (match in python) which does not exist in previous versions for some reason which is truly baffling.
+>Please use in **Python 3.10+** as it does use switch-case (match in python) which does not exist in previous versions for some reason which is truly baffling.

+## How To Run
+This script only depends on NumPy for converting the floats into human readable strings instead of scientific notation.
+To install NumPy you can ether run:
+`pip install -r requirements.txt` or
+`pip install numpy`
+Whichever you prefer.